 Previously, until February 2018, Diego was an assistant professor at the University of Chile, in Santiago.
 There, he taught in the undergraduate design program of the Faculty of Architecture and Urbanism, as well as in the master program in media arts of the Faculty of the Arts.
 Through these appointments, he supervised more than 20 thesis projects.
 During this period, Diego also developed art-research projects at the intersection of media arts and experimental design; all, as a mode of inquiry into media cultures and the techno-logical apparatuses that sustain them.
 Examples of this are Searching for Euclid (Santiago, 2016), Informe (Santiago, 2016), Algorithmic Mediations for Agonism (Santiago, 2016), and Remoteness of Light (Reykjavík, 2015).

-Diego was also the editor of the book Frictions: Inquiries into Cybernetic Thinking and Its Attempts towards Mate[real]ization (Lüneburg, 2023); responsible editor of the inaugural issue of the journal Canal: cuadernos de estudios visuales y mediales (Santiago, 2017); co-editor of the book Aciclopedia: Compendium on Form Beyond Canon (Santiago, 2017); and co-author and co-editor of the book Mediaciones Algorítmicas para el Agonismo (Santiago, 2016).
+Diego was also the responsible editor of the inaugural issue of the journal Canal: cuadernos de estudios visuales y mediales (Santiago, 2017); co-editor of the book Aciclopedia: Compendium on Form Beyond Canon (Santiago, 2017); and co-author and co-editor of the book Mediaciones Algorítmicas para el Agonismo (Santiago, 2016).
 Similarly, he is the translator of Mieke Bal’s “El compromiso con el mirar” for Canal 2-3 (Santiago, 2019), and the author of “Experimental Design as Archaeological Practice” in Diseña (Santiago, 2018); “La máquina abierta – una máquina odisea” in Qual Quelle (Santiago, 2018); and co-author of “Nature Ex-Novo” in Kepes (Manizales, 2017).

 Diego also holds a Master of Fine Arts (MFA) in Design Media Arts from UCLA, which he achieved thanks to the support of scholarships from the Fulbright Commission and Chile’s National Commission of Scientific and Technological Research (CONICYT).